Janelia-Trackathon-2023/traccuracy/docs/source/metrics/ctc.rst

 Each type of node error is weighted based on how difficult it would be for a human to correct the error by hand.
 The original Cell Tracking Challenge weights are used for all error types:

-Non-Split nodes are weighted 5, False Negative nodes are weighted 10, and False Positive nodes are weighted 1.
+* Non-Split nodes are weighted 5
+* False Negative nodes are weighted 10
+* False Positive nodes are weighted 1

 See Track Errors for the definition of each error type.

 To compute the DET score for a dataset, the weighted sum of all node errors in the solution (:math:`AOGM-D`) is normalized to a 0-1 value using a maximum potential error.
 The maximum potential error